English Ivy Basketry

 Katherine Pomeroy, Handcrafts Teacher at the Portland Waldorf School

 English Ivy Basketry is one of our signature programs here at Rewild Portland.
 At our 1-day workshop you will learn to weave a simple basket out of the invasive species Hedera helix, otherwise known as English Ivy.
 Restore and maintain the native habitat of our city parks by removing the ivy and then recycling the cast off vines into a functional work of art.
 In the morning we will learn how to gather ivy, how to prevent it from growing back, and begin weaving our baskets.
 The afternoon will focus solely on weaving the baskets.

 Most environmentalists consider English Ivy the bane of ecological preservation and restoration.
 Brought to North America long ago by the invasive culture of the English, it has lived in the Willamette Valley and various places around North America ever since.
 At this point it has naturalized itself so deeply in the landscape that most people have realized that the battle to completely remove it is hopeless, and now all we can do is manage it through continuous removal done by volunteer efforts.

-By giving people multiple reasons to pull ivy, ie: restore ecology and do-it-yourself crafts like weaving a stylish, artsy bicycle basket for your trip to the organic grocery store, they will be more likely to actually get out and help the removal and maintenance of this plant.
+By giving people multiple reasons to pull ivy (restoring ecology and do-it-yourself crafts like weaving a stylish, artsy bicycle basket for your trip to the organic grocery store) they are more likely to actually get out and help the removal and maintenance of this plant.
 Perhaps people will stop putting their hate into a plant and learn to respect it for the gifts that it has to offer us.